-- Is training available for the software system? - Is the security of the system compliant with Privacy legislation? - Do practice policies support the security? - What service agreement is held with the software provider? - Is the information held offshore, and if so, have the Privacy Act requirements been met? - What service agreement is held for hardware? - What is the guaranteed time for restoration of the hardware following failure?
+- Is training available for the software system? - Is the security of the system compliant with Data Protection legislation? - Do practice policies support the security? - What service agreement is held with the software provider? - What service agreement is held for hardware? - What is the guaranteed time for restoration of the hardware following failure?
 How is the system backed up? - How quickly could a back-up be restored? - How up-to-date would it be? - What fall-back system is in place for continuity of access to appointment book and patient records during 'down-time'?